 Ronald Reagan National Airport (DCA) specializes in domestic flights to the eastern half of the country.
 DCA Airport has its own Metro Station.
 Taxis: Diamond and Yellow cabs at the ground transportation level are plentiful.
 Super Shuttle (800-258-3826) is also available for the short ride downtown.

 Car Rentals: Alamo, Avis, Budget, Enterprise, Hertz, National, and Thrifty have 24-hour service at both airports.
 There is a confusing web of roads exiting the airport by rental car, so use caution and follow the EXIT TO WASHINGTON signs to get to the George Washington Parkway (I-395).
-If you are driving to downtown or the Federal District, watch for the fast approaching 14th Street North exit.
-If you miss that exit, there is another northbound exit shortly afterwards.
+If you are driving to downtown or the Federal District, watch for the fast-approaching 14th Street North exit off the parkway.
+If you miss that exit, there is another northbound exit shortly afterward.
 DCA AIRPORT TERMINAL MAP.

 Union Station, an architectural marvel, teems with upscale shops, restaurants, and a cineplex making it a huge tourist destination in its own right.
 This premier intermodal transportation center hosts DC Metrorail, VRE commuter rail, tour buses, shuttle buses, regular buses, car rentals and a large taxi depot.
 Union Station also hosts these Amtrak routes:

 Amtrak’s Acela and Northeast Regional trains run between New York City, Newark, Philadelphia, Baltimore, and Washington every 20-30 minutes.
 Acela & Amtrak Regional trains going north of NYC to New Haven, Providence, and Boston leave about every hour from Washington.